Kelly Ripa has a sensational bikini body accentuated by insanely toned abs, thanks to rigorous daily workouts and a mostly vegetarian diet.

 I thought, I've got to figure this out, because I shouldn't be exhausted like this.
 My husband encouraged me and said, 'If you worked out, you'd feel so much better, and it would quiet your mind down' because I'm a worrier.
 And he was right.
 I started out three days a week, walking for a half hour on a treadmill; then it was five days a week, and then I started jogging.
 It was like a drug.
 The gateway drug is the treadmill."

 Kelly, who calls herself a "vegetarian who occasionally eats sushi," eats lightly throughout the day, usually having toast and coffee for breakfast, a salad or yogurt with fruit for lunch, and vegetables, a soup and a small piece of fish for dinner.

 Ripa, who's the mom of three (Michael, 16, Lola, 12, and Joaquin, 11) says working out every single day is crucial because it's too easy to get off-track if she takes just one day off.

-"I'm the kind of person who, if I take one day off, it's very easy for me to take the next day off and then quit exercising," she says.
+"I'm the kind of person who, if I take one day off, it's very easy for me to take the next day off and then quit exercising," said Kelly.
 "If I don't do it every day, I won't do it at all.
 I rarely take a day off."